Thermatix/eloqua_connect/README.md

     @user = PayPalToEloqua.new(user_params)
     @user.save

-Remember, the params need to match the symbols you are using in the fields, ie if you are using 'FIELDS[:leadSourceOriginal]' then in the hash you pass to the new object would use:
+Remember, the params need to match the symbols you are using in the fields, ie if you are using

+    FIELDS[:leadSourceOriginal]

+then in the hash you pass to the new object would use:

     { leadSourceOriginal: 'some data' }